 Also of interest is that Naperville has more people living here who work in computers and math than 95% of the places in the US.

-Naperville is an extremely ethnically-diverse city.
+Naperville is a very ethnically-diverse city.
 The people who call Naperville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Naperville residents report their race to be White, followed by Asian.
 Important ancestries of people in Naperville include Irish, Italian, Polish, and English.

 The most common language spoken in Naperville is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.